Updated August 11, 2023

-- Make sure you are connected to a good internet connection when you are importing data from SQL Servers or similar databases.
+- Ensure you are connected to a good internet connection when importing data from SQL Servers or similar databases.

 - Always protect the previously established connection with a password.

 This has been a guide to Importing Data in Excel.
-Here we discussed How to Import Data in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles –
+Here we discussed how to import data in Excel, practical examples, and a downloadable Excel template.
+You can also go through our other suggested articles to learn more –